FAQ's

 If we find that there is a conflict of interest when you apply, we are not allowed to tell you what the conflict is because that is confidential information.
 All we can tell you is that there is a conflict.

-Q.How long do you have to be a resident of Guam to receive services?
+Q.Do you have to be a resident of Guam to receive services?

 A.It varies according to the services needed.